gospogied/eon-neos-builder/devices/eon/README.md

 1. Build all images with clean `/usr`: `CLEAN_USR=1 ./build_all.sh`
 2. Flash everything to EON: `sudo ./flash.sh`
 3. SSH into EON and run `~/install.sh` to finishing building all packages
 4. Build new system image with compiled packages.
-Make sure EON is still connected for this step since it will pull `/usr` from the EON. `CLEAN_USR=1 STAGE2=1 ./build_system.sh`
+Make sure EON is still connected for this step since it will pull `/usr` from the EON. `CLEAN_USR=1 STAGE2=1 ./build_system.sh [TARGET]`
 5. Build OTA images: `./prepare_ota.sh`

 # Comma internal only: publishing NEOS images to Azure